preeves-splunk/pla1750b/module_0/Module 0 Introduction.md

 ## Task 1: Explore Splunk Cloud Environment

 1. Open a browser tab and navigate to the Splunk Cloud Stack URL provided by Splunk Show.
-Log in as the `sc_admin` user and sc_admin password.
+Log in using the provided`conf23 Username` and `conf23 Password`.
 If prompted, click the **I accept these terms** checkmark box, then the Ok button.

 ![Splunk Cloud login prompt with login fields highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/main/module_0/0_1.png?raw=true)